To listen to this podcast please enter or confirm your email address.

 To listen to the free dharma talks on this site, we'd like to invite you to our mailing list.
 After entering your email, this page will reload, and you will have instant and unlimited access to all of the dharma podcasts on this site.

 “… the sacredness of our human inter-being with the rest of nature …“

 Description: This is the first in a three-part series of spontaneous conversations between Henry and David Abram.
 David is a cultural ecologist, geo-philosopher, and performance artist and the author of Becoming Animal and The Spell of the Sensuous.
 His writings have catalyzed the emergence of several new disciplines, including the burgeoning field of Ecopsychology.
 He is a recipient of the Lannan Literary Award for Nonfiction, recently held the international Arne Naess Chair in Global Justice and Ecology at the University of Oslo, and is the co-founder and director of the Alliance for Wild Ethics (AWE).
 Henry and David will explore the sacredness of our human inter-being with the rest of nature.
 The general theme of part one is the ecology of language—an exploration of how it is that when we speak, the world is speaking through us.
 This beautiful and inspiring conversation begins with a reading from Becoming Animal and unfolds in joy and wonder—in the wind, in story and in poetry.

 NOTE: This is the 1st segment from the Sep 6th session.
-The 2nd segment from Sep 6th will be published next week – Thu May 3rd.
+Click here for the 2nd segment.